Jody K. Shevins, ND

 This immediately raises the question in my mind about risk to infants, with the possibility of talc particles traveling into their reproductive tracts.
 There is no reason to ever use talc powders on our bodies.
 Corn starch, arrow root and clay powders can make lovely alternatives.
 Apply any powder carefully so as to avoid inhaling particulates.

-Tylenol (acetaminophen/paracetamol), aspirin and ibuprofen have all made the medical news this year.
+Problems with Painkillers Tylenol (acetaminophen/paracetamol), aspirin and ibuprofen have all made the medical news this year.
 In the 1980’s aspirin was linked with Reye’s Syndrome, a potentially fatal disease sometimes seen in children who used aspirin for viral illnesses like colds and chicken pox.
 After the scare with aspirin, acetaminophen use increased and in the same time period world wide rates of asthma rose dramatically.
 Dr. John McBride released a paper in Pediatrics stating that the evidence for a link between asthma and acetaminophen is strong enough that it should be avoided in infants and children with asthma.
 Still a theory, it is probably best to find alternatives in people with a personal or family history of asthma and allergies.

 OK, so if not acetaminophen, how about ibuprofen and other NSAIDS (non-steroidal anti-inflammatory drugs)?
 January of 2011 brought a meta-analysis in the British Medical Journal outlining strong associations between NSAIDS and cardiovascular disease related deaths.
 Naproxen had the least risk compared to others like ibuprofen and diclophenic.